-On the Enrollment Date of each Offering Period, each Eligible Employee participating in such Offering Period will be granted a Purchase Right on each Purchase Date during such Offering Period (at the applicable Purchase Price) up to a number of shares of Common Stock determined by dividing such Eligible Employee's Contributions accumulated prior to such Purchase Date and retained in the Eligible Employee's notional account as of the Purchase Date by the applicable Purchase Price; provided, however, that in no event will an Eligible Employee be permitted to purchase during each Purchase Period more than the lesser of (i) the Maximum Share Amount or (ii) the number determined by dividing the amount accumulated in such Participant's Payroll Deduction Account during such Offering Period by the Purchase Price (subject to any adjustment pursuant to Section 18); provided, further, that such purchase will be subject to the limitations set forth in Sections 3(c) and 13.
-The Eligible Employee may accept the grant of such Purchase Right by electing to participate in the Plan in accordance with the requirements of Section 5.
-The Administrator may, for future Offering Periods, increase or decrease, in its absolute discretion, the maximum number of shares of Common Stock that an Eligible Employee may purchase during each Purchase Period.
+On the Enrollment Date of each Offering Period, each Eligible Employee participating in such Offering Period will be granted a Purchase Right on each Purchase Date during such Offering Period (at the applicable Purchase Price) up to a number of shares of Common Stock determined by dividing such Eligible Employee's Contributions accumulated prior to such Purchase Date and retained in the Eligible Employee's notional account as of the Purchase Date by the applicable Purchase Price; provided, however, that in no event will an Eligible Employee be permitted to purchase during each Purchase Period more than the lesser of (i) the Maximum Share Amount or (ii) the number determined by dividing the amount accumulated in such Participant's Payroll Deduction Account during such Offering Period by the Purchase Price (subject to any adjustment pursuant to Section 18); provided, further, that such purchase Right by electing to participate in the Plan in accordance with the requirements of Section 5.
+The Administrator may, for future Offering Periods, increase or decrease, in its absolute discretion, the maximum number of shares of Common Stock that an Eligible Employee may purchase during each Purchase Period of an Offering Period.
 Exercise of the Purchase Right will occur as provided in Section 8, unless the Participant has withdrawn pursuant to Section 10.
 The Purchase Right will expire on the last day of the Offering Period.